CDRT/docs/bios/settings/thinkpad/power.md

 |:---|:---|:---|:---|
 | SleepState | Linux, Windows, Windows10 | yes | both |

 </details>

 <details><summary>Disable Built-in Battery</summary>

 Option to temporarily disable battery for servicing the system. <br>
 This option requests additional confirmation. <br>
 After selecting this item, the system will be automatically powered off, then ready to be serviced.

-**Note**.
-The battery will be automatically enabled when the AC adapter is reconnected.
+?>  The battery will be automatically enabled when the AC adapter is reconnected.

 </details>